ManageIQ/manageiq-documentation/deployment_planning_guide/_topics/capacity.md

             host    all      all    0.0.0.0/0     md5

-    2. For RHV 4.2, update the following line in `/var/opt/rh/rh-postgresql95/lib/pgsql/data/pg_hba.conf`:
+    2. For RHV 4.2 and 4.3, update the following line in `/var/opt/rh/rh-postgresql95/lib/pgsql/data/pg_hba.conf`:

             host    all      all    0.0.0.0/0     md5